RealNicolasBourbaki/Learn-to-rank-for-Abductive-Reasoning/README.md

 This repository includes:
 * Baseline approach - Multilayer perceptron with input initialized using GloVe embeddings
 * Pretrained classifier - Binary classification model that inherits from pytorch lightning module
 * learn2rank for reasoning approach - We only include the model classes (RoBERTa and DeBERTa) for this approach in the repository.
-Please refer to [this repository](https://github.com/RealNicolasBourbaki/L2R2) for the full code.
-(Please note that the code for this approach has been developed by https://github.com/zycdev/L2R2)

 You can find more detailed descriptions under the content section.